Alfred Rosenberg: Family

 Rosenberg was born on 12 January 1893 in Reval (now Tallinn, Estonia), then in the Governorate of Estonia of the Russian Empire.
 His mother Elfriede (née Siré), who had French and German ancestry, was the daughter of Louise Rosalie (née Fabricius), born near Leal (modern Lihula, Estonia) in 1842, and of the railway official Friedrich August Siré, born in Saint Petersburg, Russia, in 1843.
 Born in the same city in 1868, Elfriede Siré received the Christian sacrament of Confirmation in Reval at 17 in 1885.
 She married Woldemar Wilhelm Rosenberg, a wealthy merchant from Reval, in the Lutheran Church of Saint Peter and Saint Paul (St-Petersburg) in 1886.
 The young Rosenberg's mother died two months after his birth.

-His paternal grandfather, Martin Rosenberg, was a master shoemaker and elder of his guild.
-Born in Riga in 1820, and probably partly of Latvian descent, he had moved to Reval in the 1850s, where he met Julie Elisabeth Stramm, born in Jörden (now Estonia) in 1835.
+His paternal grandfather, Martin Rosenberg, was a master shoemaker and elder of his craft guild.
+Born in Riga in 1820, and probably partly of Latvian descent, he had moved to Reval in the 1850s, where he met Julie Elisabeth Stramm, born in Jörden (now Juuru, Estonia) in 1835.
 The two married in the German St. Nicholas parish of Reval in 1856.

 The Hungarian-Jewish journalist Franz Szell, who was apparently residing in Tilsit, Prussia, Germany, spent a year researching in Latvian and Estonian archives before publishing an open letter in 1936, with copies to Hermann Göring, Joseph Goebbels, Foreign Minister Konstantin von Neurath and others, accusing Rosenberg of having "no drop of German blood" flowing in his veins.
 Szell wrote that among Rosenberg's ancestors were only "Latvians, Jews, Mongols, and French."
 As a result of his open letter, Szell was deported by Lithuanian authorities on 15 September 1936.
 His claims were repeated in the 15 September 1937 issue of the Vatican newspaper L'Osservatore Romano.
+These allegations have not been substantiated by historical evidence and appear to have been politically motivated, as Rosenberg was born to a Baltic German father and an Estonian mother and did not have Jewish ancestry.